MicrosoftDocs/azure-docs/articles/security-center/security-center-threat-intel.md

 You can leverage threat intelligence information in Security Center to help with these tasks.

 ## Access the threat intelligence
 To visualize the current threat intelligence for your environment, you must first select the workspace where your information resides.
-If you don't have multiple workspaces, you bypass the workspace selector and go directly to the **Threat intelligence dashboard**.
+If you don't have multiple workspaces, you bypass the workspace selector and go directly to the **Threat intelligence** dashboard.
 To access the dashboard:

 1. Open the **Security Center** dashboard.

 2. In the left pane, under **Detection** select **Threat intelligence**.
-The **Threat intelligence dashboard** appears.
+The **Threat intelligence** dashboard appears.

 	![Threat intelligence dashboard](./media/security-center-threat-intel/security-center-threat-intel-fig1.png)

 	> [!NOTE]
 	> If the far-right column shows **UPGRADE PLAN**, this workspace is using the free subscription.
 You need to upgrade to Standard to use this feature.
 If the far-right column shows **REQUIRES UPDATE**, you need to update [Azure Log Analytics](https://docs.microsoft.com/azure/log-analytics/log-analytics-overview) to use this feature.
 For more information about the pricing plan, read Azure Security Center pricing.
 	>
 3. If you have more than one workspace to investigate, prioritize the investigation according to the **Malicious IP** column.
 It shows the current number of malicious IPs in this workspace.
-Select the workspace that you want to use, and the **Threat intelligence dashboard** appears.
+Select the workspace that you want to use, and the **Threat intelligence** dashboard appears.

 	![Threat intelligence information](./media/security-center-threat-intel/security-center-threat-intel-fig5.png)